 Before each opponent may touch the ball, it must first cross into their playing area.
 The ball must enter the colored area of the opponent’s colored playing area (without missing the mark).
 A player loses a point if the ball misses this mark.

-During play, the ball must never touch side rails.
-You get one more chance to return your opponent’s ball by just touching it one time if the ball comes off of the side-rail and back into your area.
+During play, the ball must never touch the side rails.
+You get one more chance to return your opponent’s ball by just touching it one time if the ball comes off of the side rail and back into your area.